Spirit-led and Built on Prayer

 For several years Pastor Emmons and the leadership of GraceWay felt God’s call to start a summer camp.
 Not knowing their dreams, Michelle Capizzi had also felt God’s call to start a camp several years earlier.
 Through a conversation with the Dunscombs (GraceWay’s director of children’s ministry and his wife), God brought the dreams together and Camp Mercyville was founded in 2010.
 This ministry expanded the church’s ability to provide the children in the community with up to eight weeks of Biblical teaching, fun, friendship, engaging activities, and lifelong memories.

 Another vision of the leadership of the church was being planned within this same period of time, and a major outreach to the community was developed under the leadership of Mrs. Fran Emmons.
-Christmas Live: A Walk Thru Time and Beyond provides a guided tour of eleven Biblical events from creation to the birth, death, and resurrection of Jesus Christ in the weeks prior to Christmas.
-Each season since 2009, Christmas Live is host to thousands of people in the community who hear God’s Word as well as the message of salvation through dramatic presentation and personal interaction.
+Christmas Live: A Walk Thru Time and Beyond provided a guided tour of eleven Biblical events from creation to the birth, death, and resurrection of Jesus Christ in the weeks prior to Christmas.
+For many seasons, Christmas Live was host to thousands of people in the community who heard God’s Word as well as the message of salvation through dramatic presentation and personal interaction.

 In 2012, yet another building project was identified to help meet the ever-expanding needs of the church.
 After much prayer and many meetings, we embarked on our GEM Project (GraceWay’s Entry Makeover) in the spring of 2013.
 Despite some initial technical delays, GEM was expeditiously completed in October 2013 and we were blessed with a new nursery, a much-needed elevator, a new space for our church library (also used for a classroom) as well as additional rest rooms.

 Our story may have begun in the 1930s but has continued through over eighty years thus far.
-Our conception was Spirit-led and built on prayer; our church remains Spirit-led and built on prayer.
+Our conception was Spirit-led and built on prayer; and we remain so to this day.
 Our name may have changed from Non-Sectarian Christian Association of New Jersey to Church of the Open Bible to Bible Baptist Church, Independent to its current name GraceWay Bible Church, but the message of the gospel of grace it set out to proclaim has remained unchanged.
 It is still the common purpose and goal of this church that a Christian testimony and Bible-teaching ministry be achieved and used for the edification of saints and the winning of souls for the Lord Jesus Christ Who has redeemed us!